 A Tour of Mérida’s Markets

 Even calling the place a “market” is wrong.
 It’s markets!
 Three or four markets all loosely clumped together.
 Maybe there were five.
-Who knows, it’s impossible to say where one ends and the other begins, and anyway they’re all spilling out into the streets.
+Who knows?
+It’s impossible to say where one ends and the other begins, and anyway, they’re all spilling out into the streets.
 Want to buy a shoelace?
 Right there, next to the disemboweled chicken.
 D’uh.
 Down this lane, you can find (in order): yucca-candy, tailor, avocado-lady, voodoo shop, tortillas.
 How long must it take, before you can make sense of this madness?

 Apparently it takes twelve years.
-That’s how long Rosa Soares, a British-Portuguese expat, has lived in Mexico, and she has an excellent handle on the Mérida’s markets.
-Rosa offers guided visits to expats and tourists, and really knows her stuff.
+That’s how long Rosa Soares, a British-Portuguese expat, has lived in Mexico, and she has an excellent handle on Mérida’s markets.
+Rosa offers guided visits to tourists, and really knows her stuff.
 We met her one morning in front of the city cathedral, and followed her around to her favorite spots.

 I began the day diligently taking notes on the names of the various spots we visited.
 But let’s be honest.
 Although Rosa knew exactly where we were throughout the day, I lost track after about ten minutes.
 Anyway, attempting to impart specific names and exact locations seems somehow contrary to the anarchic spirit of Mérida’s markets.

 We started with a breakfast of panuchos inside one bustling market, and then moved to another which specializes in fruit.
 We visited a fish hall, then exited onto a road with lunch stalls, and found the dead chickens.
 And then the live chickens.
 Rosa knew what every vegetable was, every strange snack.
 She brought us to a lane of shops where the specialty is sweets, and then out onto the street where we saw a store that makes sauces in bulk.